 Post-Disposition Options

-After a debt lawsuit has concluded, there are several post-disposition options to consider depending on the case outcome.
+After a debt lawsuit has concluded, depending on the case outcome, several post-disposition options must be considered.
 These options will determine the future status of the debt, including its impact on credit reports and potential relief for the debtor.
 This section will explore with prejudice, without prejudice, and bankruptcy protection options.

 With Prejudice